 The American Medical Association now takes the risk to patients from burned-out and depressed doctors very seriously, and has recently launched an effort to bring the joy back into the practice of medicine.
 The initiative is called Practice Transformation Initiative and is designed to provide evidence- based solutions to common physician stress triggers.

 Patients can be in danger when a depressed or burnt -out doctor is in charge of their care.
-If your loved one has suffered an injury as a result of medical negligence, talk to an Atlanta medical malpractice lawyer at the Katz Law Firm, and discuss your options for a legal claim for damages.
+If your loved one has suffered an injury as a result of medical negligence, talk to an Atlanta medical malpractice lawyer at the Katz Personal Injury Lawyers, and discuss your options for a legal claim for damages.
 You could qualify for a claim against the Atlanta healthcare provider and the hospital, and may be eligible for damages that include medical costs, lost income and pain and suffering.